-Primary responsibility for coordination of all services related to Acquaintance Rape and Sexual Abuse rests with the Vice President for Student Development (518-255-5214).
+Primary responsibility for coordination of all services related to sexual assault and sexual abuse rests with the Vice President for Student Development (518-255-5214).

 Sexual Assault and the Law

 The State University of New York at Cobleskill has programs in place to protect all members of the SUNY Cobleskill community from sexual assault, including programs for prevention and prosecution of these crimes that occur within the jurisdiction of SUNY at Cobleskill University Police.